When is Daughters Day 2020? September 25 or 27?

 National Daughter's Day is a day to celebrate the gift of daughters.
 The day was introduced to reduce the stigma in some countries attached to having a girl instead of a boy child.

-Initially Daughter's Day was celebrated to erase the stigma.
-However in developed countries, this day is celebrated for the joy of having a girl child.
+Initially, Daughter's Day was celebrated to erase the stigma.
+However, in developed countries, this day is celebrated for the joy of having a girl child.

 Happy Daughter's Day quotes: